DigitalCreationsCo/cinematic-framework/docs/WORKFLOW_INTEGRATION.md

 1.  **Client Action**: User triggers an action (e.g., Start, Stop) via the UI, which calls the stateless API server (`/api/video/start`).
 2.  **Command Publishing**: The API server validates the request and publishes a structured **Command** (e.g., `START_PIPELINE`) to the `video-commands` topic.
-3.  **Worker Subscription**: The `pipeline-wrapper` service subscribes to this topic and executes the command using the LangGraph instance, referencing the `projectId` as the run ID/thread ID.
+3.  **Worker Subscription**: The `pipeline-worker` service subscribes to this topic and executes the command using the LangGraph instance, referencing the `projectId` as the run ID/thread ID.
 4.  **State Persistence**: The worker saves the graph state to PostgreSQL after every significant step (or on command).
 5.  **State Broadcasting**: The worker publishes events (e.g., `FULL_STATE`, `SCENE_COMPLETED`) to the `video-events` topic.
 6.  **Client Feedback**: The API server streams relevant events back to the connected client via project-specific SSE connections.